Introduction

 - Go to System → Focus Assist

-- Priority only (only important notifications)
+- Priority only

-- Alarms only (blocks everything except alarms)
+- Alarms only

 - During work hours